AhaannWadhwa/Poker-hand-detector/README.md

 # Poker-hand-detector

-# 🧠 Real-Time Object Detection Using YOLOv8

-#🃏 Real-Time Poker Hand Detection Using YOLOv8 & OpenCV
+# 🃏 Real-Time Poker Hand Detection Using YOLOv8 & OpenCV

-This project is a real-time card recognition and poker hand evaluation system built with a custom-trained YOLOv8 model and OpenCV.
+This project is a *real-time card recognition* and *poker hand evaluation system* built with a custom-trained *YOLOv8 model* and *OpenCV*.
 It captures live video from your webcam, detects multiple cards in a single frame, and intelligently determines your best poker hand from the visible cards.

-#🚀 Features
+# 🚀 Features

 ~ Detects multiple playing cards simultaneously using YOLOv8